lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 ### Syntactic questions

-The tragedy of the split was that there were no disagreements about the abstract syntax, semantics, applications or general direction of ML.
-It was all about concrete syntax.

-Peter Landin's ISWIM was a fairly arbitrary syntactic sugaring of the typed λ-calculus.
-Edinburgh ML was substantially based on that.
+Peter Landin's ISWIM was a fairly arbitrary syntactic sugaring of the typed λ-calculus, and Edinburgh ML was substantially based on that.
-Some of its syntactic quirks were imposed by its simple precedence parser, which allowed each token to serve only a single purpose.
+Some of its syntactic quirks were imposed by its rather basic precedence parser, which allowed each token to serve only a single purpose.
+(Mike told me this.)
 In particular, lists were written $[x;y;z]$ and not $[x,y,z]$ because the parser would then not cope with $(x,y)$ for ordered pairs; for the same reason, top-level declarations could not be terminated by a semicolon, so the double-semicolon was introduced.
 I still don't know how they managed to use semicolons to separate conmands as well as list elements.

-the syntax of Edinburgh ML was restricted because it used a simple precedence parser that allowed each token to serve only a single purpose.

-* MacQueen (and Cardelli?) wanted a logical syntax in which constructs nested well, but which people still find ugly (and MacQueen disliked the "fun" compromise)
+The tragedy of the ML schism was that there were no disagreements about the abstract syntax, semantics, applications or general direction of ML.
+It was all about concrete syntax.
+Gérard preferred to stay close to the ISWIM syntax ("even though Landin was English!"), while Dave wanted a logical and robust syntax.

-Strangely enough, most of the contention was over the ambiguity inherent in the following declaration:
+Much of the contention was over the ambiguity inherent in the following declaration:

 > let f x = ...

+With ISWIM, this defines `f` to be a function taking argument `x`.
+The same declaration in OCaml similarly declares the function `f`, **unless** `f` is a *datatype constructor*, when instead it declares `x`.
+The syntax is fine for ISWIM, which has datatype constructors.
-With ISWIM, this unambiguously defines the function `f`.
-That's because ISWIM had no concept of constructor.
-In OCaml this could define either `x` (if `f` is a constructor) or `f`.
-If my memory is correct, MacQueen was adamant that we should not overload `let` to such an extent.
-In Standard ML, the equivalent
+Dave was adamant that ML should not overload `let` to such an extent.
+He was surely right.

+In Standard ML, the two possibilities have different declaration forms:

+> fun f x = ...
+>
 > val f x = ...

-can only bind `x` (and is an error unless `f` has been declared as a constructor).
+The later form can only bind `x` and is illegal unless `f` has been already declared as a constructor.

+### Into the 1990s

 There was no possibility of stopping research into functional languages which would have caused divergences in any case, but it's a tragedy that trying out a different dialect fails the moment you type the simplest function.
 It is also hard to argue that the syntax of OCaml is particularly beautiful, certainly not beautiful enough to justify dividing the ML community.